 Taxi Service in Mumbai by GetMeCab

-They are lots of interesting places in Mumbai which fascinates the people and tourist .
+There are lots of interesting places in Mumbai which fascinate the people and tourists.

 One of the most ancient landmarks of Mumbai - ?The Gateway of India?, constructed by British architect George Wittet in 1924.
 It acted as a flag for far off voyagers to recognize the Indian Territory.
 Its dome-shaped and magnificent architecture is what makes it one of the most popular landmarks in the city.
 The Gateway of India combines both Hindu and Muslim architecture.
 The dome architecture was an inspiration taken from the Islamic culture and the decorations and carvings on the structure are inspiration from Hindu culture.
 Facing this, there is Taj hotel, which is one among the majestically built hotels in India.

 Initially known as the 'Borivali National Park', this park is clearly one of the most famous national parks in the country.
 Every year, there are more than 2 million people visiting Sanjay Gandhi National Park.
 This park is home to various species of deer, and, snakes porcupines.
 Other than these, the park has antelopes and leopards as well.
 In addition to the flora and the fauna, the 2400 years old Kanheri caves also exist within the compound of the park.
 The park acts as 'the lungs of the city' as it has tremendous amount of greenery, in contrast to the rest of the city.